Cockatoo: Predators and threats

 The peregrine falcon and little eagle have been reported taking galahs and the wedge-tailed eagle has been observed killing a sulphur-crested cockatoo.
 Eggs and nestlings are vulnerable to many hazards.
 Various species of monitor lizard (Varanus) are able to climb trees and enter hollows.
-Other predators recorded include the spotted wood owl on Rasa Island in the Philippines; the amethystine python, black butcherbird and rodents including the giant white-tailed rat in Cape York; and brushtail possum on Kangaroo Island.
+Other predators recorded include the spotted wood owl on Rasa Island in the Philippines; the Australian scrub python, black butcherbird and rodents including the giant white-tailed rat in Cape York; and brushtail possum on Kangaroo Island.
 Furthermore, galahs and little corellas competing for nesting space with the glossy black cockatoo on Kangaroo Island have been recorded killing nestlings of the latter species there.
 Severe storms may also flood hollows drowning the young and termite or borer activity may lead to the internal collapse of nests.

 Like other parrots, cockatoos can be afflicted by psittacine beak and feather disease (PBFD).
 The viral infection causes feather loss and beak malformation and reduces the bird's overall immunity.
 Particularly prevalent in sulphur-crested cockatoos, little corellas and galahs, it has been recorded in 14 species of cockatoo to date.
 Although unlikely to significantly impact on large, healthy populations of birds in the wild, PBFD may pose a high risk to smaller stressed populations.

 A white cockatoo and a sulphur-crested cockatoo were found to be infected with the protozoon Haemoproteus and another sulphur-crested cockatoo had the malaria parasite Plasmodium on analysis of faecal samples at Almuñecar ornithological garden in Granada in Spain.
 Like amazon parrots and macaws, cockatoos frequently develop cloacal papillomas.
 The relationship with malignancy is unknown, as is the cause, although a parrot papilloma virus has been isolated from a grey parrot with the condition.